-Listening to what people say, listening to what they say, and hearing their words aren’t identical.
+Listening to what people say, and hearing their words are not identical.
 There are major differences between the two.
-Listening is more work than hearing; however, it’s essential that we have someone around us who is listening to our needs and be able to hear them back.
+Listening is more work than hearing; it’s essential that we have people around us who listen to us and be able to listen to them.

 Human activities are all intertwined with listening.
 It’s impossible to imagine life without being able to listen.
 However, many listeners confuse hearing with listening and suffer the devastating consequences.
 In reality, listening is a mental process, while hearing can be physical.
 When it comes to communication, listening accomplishes the tasks and not hearing.
 So, we need to know the difference between them and gain the benefits that come with them.

 The process involved in hearing sounds is essential to the concept of hearing.
 According to Merriam Webster, hearing refers to one of the “process, function, or power of receiving sound; specifically: the unique sense through which noises and tones are received as stimuli.”